OpenEvalProject/evals/manuscripts/elife-59610/v3/manuscript.md

 For the quantification of the anti-Opa antibody staining in wt, sh_zld and sh_opa embryos (Figure 3A), we selected the region of expected Opa expression (grey rectangular box) in ImageJ/Fiji and used a combination of this software’s available tools: 1) the Calibration bar (Analyze >Tools >Calibration bar) was used in order to establish the intensity range of each fluorescent image’s selected area, and 2) Measure (Analyze >Measure) was used to make intensity measurements (mean) of each selected area.
 Images were taken under the same settings, 26–30 Z-sections through the nuclear layer at 0.5 μm intervals, on a Zeiss LSM 880 laser-scanning microscope using a 20x air lens for fixed embryos.

-## Live imaging, data acquisition and analysis
+### Live imaging, data acquisition and analysis

 In order to monitor expression of the various sog_Distal reporters described above in live embryos, virgin females containing RFP-Nucleoporin (Nup) and MCP-GFP (i.e. yw; RFP-Nup; MCP-GFP) were crossed with males containing the sogD_MS2 reporter variants (i.e. wt or ΔOpa).
 Live confocal imaging on a Zeiss LSM 880 microscope as well as imaging optimization, segmentation, and data quantification were conducted as previously described (Koromila and Stathopoulos, 2019).

 For quantification purposes, the number of active nuclei, defined by counting dots (x-axis), was plotted against relative DV axis embryo-width (EW) position (y-axis), as analyzed from representative stills.
 In Figure 1B plots, black dotted traces overlay raw counts of MS2-MCP active nuclei-dots (bins represent minimum of four dots) detected throughout nc14 embryos containing indicated constructs after projection of scans of individual timepoints were collapsed along the anterior-posterior (AP) axis.
 Dots were then counted and binned across the DV axis (EW) (for details see: Koromila and Stathopoulos, 2019).
 The black line for either sog_Distal wild-type or mutant reporter constructs represents normalization after applying a smoothing curve.
 Such data were obtained and averaged for three representative videos (n = 3) of each genotype.

-## Genome-wide RNA-sequencing and data analyses
+### Genome-wide RNA-sequencing and data analyses

 Following total RNA isolation from control and sh_opa single embryos, RNA was quality controlled and quantified using a Bioanalyzer.
 Next, poly-A purified samples were converted to cDNA and high-throughput sequencing was performed to generate Illumina sequencing data by Fulgent Genetics.
 RNA-seq libraries were constructed using NEBNext Ultra II RNA Library Prep Kit for Illumina (NEB #E7770) following the manufacturer’s instructions.
 Resulting DNA fragments were end-repaired, dA tailed and ligated to NEBNext hairpin adaptors (NEB #E7335).
 After ligation, adaptors were converted to the ‘Y’ shape by treating with USER enzyme and DNA fragments were size selected using Agencourt AMPure XP beads (Beckman Coulter #A63880) to generate fragment sizes between 250 and 350 bp.
 Adaptor-ligated DNA was PCR amplified followed by AMPure XP bead clean up.
 Libraries were quantified with Qubit dsDNA HS Kit (ThermoFisher Scientific #Q32854) and the size distribution was confirmed with High Sensitivity DNA Kit for Bioanalyzer (Agilent Technologies #5067–4626).

 The collected raw FASTQ data files were trimmed to 40 bp paired-end reads for downstream analysis.
 To ensure sample identity, reads were first mapped to Gal4-VP16 sequence (Addgene #71728) associated with MTD-Gal4 (Petrella et al., 2007) using the BWA aligner.
 The read count statistics are included in Figure 3—source data 1.
 Sequencing reads were then aligned to Drosophila reference genome assembly (UCSC dm6) using TopHat2 (Kim et al., 2013) using no coverage search to speed up the process, and default settings for other parameters.
 Bam format of data alignment files and GTF format of the UCSC dm6 reference gene file were loaded to Cuffquant module of Cufflinks (Trapnell et al., 2012) to quantify gene expression.
 Differential expression analysis was performed using Cuffdiff module of Cufflinks with default parameters, and FPKM (Fragments Per Kilobase of transcript per Million mapped reads) values were normalized by the geometric method that Cuffdiff recommends.
 To identify a gene or transcript as differentially expressed, Cuffdiff tests the observed log fold change in its expression against the null hypothesis of no change (i.e., that the true log fold change = 0).
 Because measurement error, technical variability, and cross-replicate biological variability might result in an observed log fold change that is nonzero even if the gene/transcript is not differentially expressed, Cuffdiff also assesses the significance of each comparison.
 A gene is considered significantly affected if the adjusted p-value (q-value) is less than 0.05 between two groups.
 Consistency of differentially expressed genes across replicate samples was assessed by visualizing gene z-score values in a heatmap (generated using the R heatmap.2 function).
 The Z-score value is calculated as sample FPKM value minus population mean, divided by population standard deviation.
 In addition, a volcano plot was generated to show gene log2(fold change of expression) vs. -log2(adjusted p-value of change).

-## ChIP-seq procedure
+### ChIP-seq procedure

 Opa-ChIP was performed as described previously (Mendoza-García et al., 2017) using chromatin prepared from 100 mg of pooled collections of 3 hr (2.5–3.5 hr collection) and 4 hr (3.5–4.5 hr collection) y w[67c23] embryos with 10 ug affinity-purified anti-Opa antibodies from two different rabbits.
 Control ChIP-seq libraries were generated from input chromatin as well as from a ChIP assay done with preimmune serum from one of the two rabbits.
 The precipitated DNA fragments were ligated with adaptors and amplified by 10 cycles of PCR using NEBNext Ultra II DNAlibrary Prep Kit for Illumina (NEB) to prepare libraries for DNA sequence determination using Illumina HiSeq2500 and single-end reads of 50 bp.
 The libraries were quantified by Qubit and Bio-Analyzer (Agilent Bioanalyzer 2100).

-## ChIPseq data processing
+### ChIPseq data processing

 The raw fastq data (50 bp single-end) for Opa ChIP-seq libraries were generated from the Illumina HiSeq2500 platform.
 The raw data for Zld ChIP-seq (GSM763061/GSM763062) and histone H3K4me1/H3K4me3 (GSE58935) were downloaded from the Gene Expression Omnibus (GEO) database.
 Trimmomatic-0.38 tool (Bolger et al., 2014) was used to remove Illumina adapter sequence before alignment to the Drosophila dm6 reference genome assembly with the Bowtie2 alignment program (Langmead and Salzberg, 2012).
 Alignment BAM files were subject to further sorting and duplicate removal using the Samtools package (Li et al., 2009).
 Reads mapped to chr2L, chr2R, chr3L, chr3R, chr4, chrX were kept and biological replicate BAM files were merged for downstream analysis.
 ChIP-seq signal trace files were generated using the bamCoverage function of deepTools (Ramírez et al., 2014), with RPKM normalization and 10 bp for the genomic bin size.

 Both IP and input data were used for ChIP-seq peak calling.
 For calling of transcription factor binding sites, a workflow using bdgcmp and bdgpeakcall modules of the MACS2 peak caller (Zhang et al., 2008) was utilized.
 Peak calling was performed using merged replicate ChIP data (to improve the sensitivity of the peak calling by increasing the depth of read coverage) against input data (a proxy for genomic background).
 As noted, visual inspection of signal traces of both preimmune negative control data and genomic input data showed a clean background, thus mapped reads were merged to serve as background for ChIP-seq peak calling.
 Genomic regions with q-values of less than 10−5 were defined as ChIP-seq peak regions.
 To understand overlapping of Opa and Zld binding sites across the genome, Opa and Zld peak regions were combined and overlapping peaks were merged.
 Combined regions that overlapped both Opa and Zld peaks were defined as Opa-Zld overlap regions; regions overlapping with either Opa or Zld peaks were defined as Opa-only and Zld-only regions respectively.
 Further de novo motif analysis was performed on different ChIP-Seq regions using the HOMER program (Heinz et al., 2010) with default parameters and with options -size 200 and -mask.
 The most enriched de novo motifs identified from Opa ChIP-seq peaks and from Zld ChIP-seq peaks were queried against the Opa-Zld overlap, Opa-only and Zld-only regions for comparison and for generating aggregation plots.
 Average ATAC-seq signals around different ChIP-seq regions were also calculated using the annotatePeaks.pl module of HOMER, with the -size 4000 -hist 10 options used for aggregation plots.
 Also different ChIP-seq regions were annotated and linked to the nearest gene transcription start sites.
 Functional gene annotation was performed using DAVID v6.7 (https://david.ncifcrf.gov/home.jspcitation).
 In addition, computeMatrix and plotHeatmap modules of deepTools were used to calculate and plot normalized histone mark and ATAC-seq signal intensities around different ChIP-seq regions.
 DNA sequence logos were plotted using the seqLogo R package.
 Region overlap analysis was performed using an online tool (http://bioinformatics.psb.ugent.be/webtools/Venn/).
 Unless noted otherwise, R was used to generate plots.
 For this and all subsequent data presented using heatmaps, the first sample in the heatmap was used for sorting the genomic regions based on descending order of mean signal value per region; all other comparison samples were plotted using the same order determined by the first sample.

-## Single-embryo ATAC-seq procedure
+### Single-embryo ATAC-seq procedure

 Embryos were collected on agar plates from females of the following genotypes: wild-type/control (i.e y w females crossed to sh_opa males), mutant (i.e. opa1 and MTD-Gal4, sh_opa or sh_zld), or ectopically-expressing opa (i.e. MTD-Gal4, UAS-opa).
 Individual embryos were selected from plates, and nuclear morphology was observed live under a compound microscope at 20x magnification.
 Temperature for sample collection was maintained at 26°C within an incubator to minimize variation in staging.
 Under these conditions, cell cycling timing was indistinguishable between genotypes.
 The staging of the samples started at 3 min intervals from the onset of anaphase of the previous cell cycle.
 Each embryo was hand-selected and hand-dechorionated for the analysis.
 Prepared libraries were subject to either paired-end [wt (at nc14B and nc14D), UAS-opa (at nc14B), opa1 (at nc14D) and sh_opa (at nc14D); average of three single embryo replicates] or single-end sequencing (wt and sh_zld; average of one nc14B and one nc14D samples per timepoint as only these data passed quality control after sequencing) of 50 bp reads, using an Illumina HiSeq2500 platform.
 Fragmentation and amplification of single-embryo ATAC-seq libraries were performed essentially as described previously (Blythe and Wieschaus, 2016b; Buenrostro et al., 2015).
 Single embryos embryos were collected at nc14+20 min for nc14B and nc14+45 min for nc14D (T = 26°C).
 Developmental progression of individual embryos was monitored under a microscope, and embryos harvested at the indicated times ± 2 min (T = 23°C).

-## ATAC-seq processing, mapping and peak calling
+### ATAC-seq processing, mapping and peak calling

 ATAC-seq reads were trimmed and filtered using Trimmomatic (version 0.33) (Bolger et al., 2014) and cutadapt (version 1.15) (Martin, 2011).
 The first 30 bp from each read were mapped using Bowtie2 (version 2.1.0, parameters: --end-to-end --very-sensitive --no-mixed --no-discordant -q --phred33 -I 10 -X 700).

 HOMER (version 4.7, parameters: -localSize 50000 -minDist 50 -size 150 -fragLength 0) (Heinz et al., 2010) was used to call ATAC peaks.
 The peaks that overlap ENCODE ‘blacklist regions’ (Amemiya et al., 2019) were removed.

 For the individual loci ATAC-seq data that are depicted in Figure 5C,D,G and Figure 5—figure supplement 1B, C, E and F, mapped reads were normalized similarly to a published method for better visualization (Blythe and Wieschaus, 2016b).
 First, to define the background, 150 bp peaks were called from the original data using HOMER (-localSize 50000 -minDist 50 -size 150 -fragLength 0) to capture most of the non-background regions.
 These 150 bp peaks were extended from the center to form 20000 bp ‘signal zones’.
 Outside these signal zones are ‘background zones’.
 Next, to sample the background noise, 100000 150 bp random regions were generated.
 Those 150 bp random regions that completely fell into the ‘background zones’ were regarded as ‘background regions’.
 The mean and standard deviation for the background noise were calculated from positive RPM scores of each nucleotide in these regions (ypbkg) based on log-normal distribution.
-Finally, RPM scores for the whole genome were centered and scaled based on the mean and standard deviation calculated, using one as pseudocount:log2(ynorm+pseudocount)=log2y−log2ypbkg¯std(log2ypbkg)
+Finally, RPM scores for the whole genome were centered and scaled based on the mean and standard deviation calculated, using one as pseudocount:

+$$
+log_{2}(y_{norm}+pseudocount)=\frac{log_{2}y−log_{2}y_{pbkg}¯}{std(log_{2}y_{pbkg})}
+$$

-## Integrative analysis of multi-omics data
+### Integrative analysis of multi-omics data

 ChIP-seq peak-associated genes and RNA-seq differentially expressed genes were subjected to overlapping count calculation, and the results were presented in a bar plot.
 To understand changes of chromatin accessibility surrounding transcription factor binding sites, ATAC-seq signals (average from three single embryo biological replicates; except for wt and sh_zld singled-end ATAC-seq data, as described above) within 1 kb genomic bins surrounding different categories of ChIP-seq regions were calculated, and presented in a box plot.
 For comparison, ATAC-seq signals surrounding ATAC-seq peak regions were also calculated and presented in a box plot (Figure 5—figure supplement 1D).

-## ATAC-seq differential peaks
+### ATAC-seq differential peaks

 We grouped mutant samples and control samples into two separate groups and merged all the aligned reads separately.
 Peaks were called for the two merged samples using the method described above.
 We were particularly interested in the peaks that were less accessible in sh_opa embryos (n = 3).
 Therefore, the peaks called from the merged control sample (n = 3), were converted into broad peaks by extending 200 bp upstream and downstream and merging overlapped ones.
 These broad peaks were used as candidate input and differential peaks called from these processed datasets using the getDifferentialPeaks function (parameters: -size 200 F 2) from HOMER (Heinz et al., 2010).

-## Nucleosome signature analysis
+### Nucleosome signature analysis

 From the broad peaks called from merged UAS-opa and control ATAC-seq samples at nc14B using the method described above, we called nucleosome locations using NucleoATAC based on fragment size and using default parameters (Figure 5E,F and Figure 5—figure supplement 1G, H; Schep et al., 2015).
 The peaks that had at least one nucleosome called by NucleoATAC were selected for downstream analyses.
 Genome motif scanning (fimo pipeline) using an Opa binding site consensus (JASPAR MA0456.1) revealed 25921 matches across the genome.
 These matches were further divided into 4481 ‘bound’ matched positions that overlap with Opa (3 hr) ChIP-seq peaks and 21440 ‘unbound’ ones that do not.
 Similarly, 3276 ‘bound’ and 22645 ‘unbound’ motif positions were also derived from those 25921 matches for Opa (4 hr) ChIP-seq peaks.
 For each of these four categories, matched motif positions that overlapped with the broad ATAC-seq called peaks (either UAS-opa or control samples) that also had at least one nucleosome called were identified.
 The distances between each motif location and its nearest nucleosome were recorded and plotted.